argodev/studies/nt_survey/NT_Class_01_Manuscript.md

 So the New Testament is about Christ, about his new covenant people, and about the final fulfillment of his promises.
 Christ instructs His disciples to pray, “Thy kingdom come.
 Thy will be done on earth as it is in heaven.”
 Since the dawn of Creation, God has been about having creatures, made in His Image, worshiping Him as they properly image Him.
 Sin, and God’s right wrath against sin, broke this perfection.
 Yet the story of the Bible, the story of this Creation we see coming to a conclusion through Christ, is God establishing a new Kingdom which doesn’t just replace Eden but surpasses it.
 And so the New Testament concludes with a vision of this future.

 John’s vision of the future New Creation in Revelation sees God’s people living in God’s city for eternity.
-To quote our pastor, “The end will be like the beginning, only better.
+To again quote Dever, “The end will be like the beginning, only better.
 The Garden of Eden, in some sense, will be restored.
 God will dwell with his people.
 The whole heavenly city is presented in Revelation as a perfect cube, which recalls the Most Holy Place in the Old Testament temple.
 The Most Holy Place, which represented the presence of God on earth, was also in the shape of a cube.
 Only now, this heavenly cube is not restricted to the high priests once a year, as in ancient Israel.
 Rather, all the children of God will enter his presence, and we will live there with him forever!”
 (Message of the New Testament, 32)

 The New Testament and the entire Bible helps us to understand the past, ourselves and the lives we live today, the future, and how we are to relate to God.
 If you have thought of Scripture as only addressing one of those categories, I hope you will continue attending this class as we unpack the inestimable riches of God’s promises made and kept in the Scriptures.